Axion Searches with Two Superconducting Radio-frequency Cavities: Introduction

 The setup is shown in Figure~\ref{fig:setup}.
 The emitter and the receiver are assumed to be two identical cavities placed in close proximity.
 The ALPs are sourced by running two distinct cavity modes at frequencies $\omega_1,\omega_0$ in the emitter cavity.
 The modes are chosen to have a non-vanishing $\vec{E}\cdot\vec{B}$ between them.
-The resultant axion field will oscillate with frequencies $\omega_a=|\omega_0\pm\omega_1|$, and have an amplitude $\sim g_{a\gamma}V_\mathrm{pc}(\vec{E}_1\cdot\vec{B}_0)/r$, where $V_\mathrm{pc}$ represent the electric field and magnetic field the volume of the production cavity, The receiver cavity is populated with one of the two modes that is responsible for the ALP production, say mode-0.
+The resultant axion field will oscillate with frequencies $\omega_a=\omega_{\pm}\equiv|\omega_0\pm\omega_1|$, and have an amplitude $\sim g_{a\gamma}V_\mathrm{pc}(\vec{E}_1\cdot\vec{B}_0)/r$, where $V_\mathrm{pc}$ represents the volume of the production cavity.
+The receiver cavity is populated with one of the two modes that is responsible for the ALP production, say mode-0.
 In the presence of this spectator mode the axion has a probability of converting into a photon with a frequency $|\omega_0\pm\omega_a|$.
 In particular, the mode $E_1$ can be produced on resonance in the detection cavity and will be our signal.